Last Updated: 02-04-2026

 Create Netdata database:

-Create a netdata mysql user, and grant netdata ALL PRIVILEGES.
+Create a netdata mysql user, and grant netdata PROCESS privileges.
 Put your chosen password in the "mysql-netdata-password" field.

 mysql -u root -p